Leaking

 There was a mystery to be solved when oil started showing up on beaches from Carpinteria to the city of Santa Barbara.

-For decades, oil has been leaking into off-shore waters.
+For more than a century, oil has been leaking into off-shore waters.

-Reef Guardians Hawaii co-founder Harry Rabin discovered a trail of oil along the shores of Hammonds beach close to his home in 2017.
+Reef Guardians Hawaii board member Harry Rabin discovered a new trail of oil in 2017 shortly after State Lands had successfully abandoned (capped) the leaking Becker well in Summerland.
+He spotted fresh oil along the shores of Hammonds beach close to his home in 2017, over 3 miles West from Summerland.

 Finding the exact locations of these leaks and making the determination that these were indeed old wellheads vs. natural seeps took years of research, both above and below the ocean.